 The following articles may be of interest to you::

 Disclaimer: Average successful outcome for oral appliance therapy is 60-80 %.
-Oral appliance therapy success depends on many factors including case selection, severity of diagnosis, experience of trained dentist, and proper follow-up treatment.
+Oral appliance therapy success depends on many factors including case selection, the severity of diagnosis, the experience of a trained dentist, and proper follow-up treatment.
 Any information provided here is intended for educational purposes only.
 It should not be used in lieu of personal medical guidance.